klouderone/SeagullMacropad/README.md

 Option One: using solder paste and a heat gun (hairdryer may work)

 Apply solder paste into all the diode pads.
 Use your tweezers to carefully place the diodes in the correct orientation on top of the pads.
-Gently apply heat using a heat gun to the top of the PCB, and watch the diodes pull themselves into place.
+Gently apply heat using a hot plate or a heat gun, and watch the diodes pull themselves into place.

 Option Two: using, a clean soldering iron, a steady hand, and patience.